Comparing Cytek Biosciences (CTKB) and Its Rivals

-Cytek Biosciences (NASDAQ:CTKB – Get Rating) is one of 42 public companies in the “Analytical instruments” industry, but how does it contrast to its rivals?
-We will compare Cytek Biosciences to similar businesses based on the strength of its analyst recommendations, earnings, valuation, dividends, profitability, institutional ownership and risk.
+Cytek Biosciences (NASDAQ:CTKB – Get Rating) is one of 42 public companies in the “Analytical instruments” industry, but how does it contrast to its competitors?
+We will compare Cytek Biosciences to similar businesses based on the strength of its valuation, institutional ownership, analyst recommendations, dividends, risk, earnings and profitability.

+This table compares Cytek Biosciences and its competitors gross revenue, earnings per share (EPS) and valuation.

 Analyst Ratings

-This is a summary of recent recommendations and price targets for Cytek Biosciences and its rivals, as reported by MarketBeat.
+This is a summary of current ratings and recommmendations for Cytek Biosciences and its competitors, as provided by MarketBeat.

 |Sell Ratings